Sunday, August 25, 2024

 busy.
 In the building to the far left was a great boulangerie that, in addition to tasty bread and

-pastries, had some awesome hamburgers perfect for reheating and wonderful fruit tarts.
+pastries, had some awesome hamburgers perfect for reheating, and wonderful fruit tarts.

 Our arrival in Fragnes ushered in several very hot days, with highs breaking into the 90's, so we decided to stay for 4 nights to take advantage of the power for our air conditioning.
 On the morning of August 9, we cycled into Chalon to see what the current mooring situation was for larger boats like barges.
 When we were last in Chalon in 2019, there wasn't much big boat mooring to be had, so we had to resort to a complicated effort that required stand-off poles and a gangplank to moor along a channel leading to the Port de Plaisance.
 We've also been on the lookout for a folding small occasional table, but a visit to Chalon's south commercial center wasn't successful in that respect.
 After an enjoyable lunch at a brasserie on Saint-Laurent Island, the best idea seemed to be to return to the boat to sit out the high afternoon heat, after an intermediate stop for groceries.